stashyman/MusicShare/README.md

 Things to do
 ============

+We need to change edit metadata to also change the song that's in playable, if it's in playable.
+Also shouldn't be able to change metadata for lent song.

 We need to add all remaining assumtions to the assumtions.txt file

 Implememnt Jon's fixes that I overwrote